Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Describing class constructor
 In a class diagram, we list the constructor (and all other methods) below the attributes.
 A line below the attributes list separates it from the method list.
 Methods are written with +/- (depending on the visibility of the method), method name, parameters, and their types.
 The constructor above is written +Person(initialName:String).
 The parameters are written the same way class attributes are — "parameterName: parameterType".
+# Describing class methods
+In a class diagram, we list all class methods including the constructors; constructors are listed first and then all class methods.
+We also write the return type of a method in the class diagram.
+A class diagram describes classes, constructors and methods A class diagram describes classes and their attributes, constructors and methods as well as the connections between classes.
+However a class diagram tells us nothing about the implementation of the constructors or the methods.
+Therefore a class diagram describes the structure of an object but not its functionality.

+For example the method printPerson uses the class attributes name and age, but this cannot be seen from the class diagram.